 The era of highway expansion is over in the Bay Area — it only leads to more traffic and pollution.
 It’s time to rethink our roads to improve transportation choices for everyone and plan for the future of transportation, not the past.

-Express lanes, also known as high-occupancy toll (HOT) lanes, have the potential to help.
+Done right, express lanes, also known as high-occupancy toll (HOT) lanes, can help meet our transportation, environmental, and equity goals.
 Express lanes let carpools and buses get out of traffic – and then, if the lanes aren’t full, allow solo drivers to use them for a fee.
-Too often, express lanes are created by widening a highway, which undermines the value of this solution.
+But too often, express lanes are created by widening a highway, which undermines the value of this solution.

 Unfortunately, the current plans fall short of their potential.
-The Bay Area’s planned network would spend $6 billion in revenue from express lanes on the highways themselves, including hundreds of miles of highway expansion but no commitment to funding public transit.
+The Bay Area’s planned network would spend much of the $6 billion in revenue from express lanes on thundreds of miles of highway expansion without a commitment to funding public transit.

 A TransForm report shows that FAST express lanes are a better option.
 Converting an existing lane would save money, reduce environmental impacts, be implemented much faster, and free up funds to put towards better transportation choices.
 Learn more from our FAQ.